ekvon/pystat/README.md

-# sci-pystat
+# sci
-Statistical procedures and functions.
+Scientific procedures and functions.